blue-yonder/tsfresh/docs/text/introduction.rst

 The most common independent variable is time (time series).
 Other examples for sequential data are reflectance and absorption spectra, which have wavelength as their ordering dimension.
-In order keeps things simple, we are simplify referring to all different types of sequential data as time-series.
+In order to keep things simple, we are simply referring to all different types of sequential data as time-series.

 .. image:: ../images/introduction_ts_exa.png
    :scale: 70 %